Ghana Prisons Service: Staff

 The Ghana Prisons Service has 6,200 officers and staff.
 Twenty percent of the staff are women.
 In 2017 the staff strength of the service was 5,898.
+In recent years, the Ghana Prisons Service has continued to strengthen its workforce through regular recruitment, professional training, and career development programs.
+The service has also encouraged greater gender inclusion and enhanced the capacity of prison officers through specialized training in correctional administration, human rights, inmate rehabilitation, and prison security.

 Prison conditions

 James Fort Prison, Accra (far left).

 The main challenge that confronts the service is a persistent lack of funds.
 One effect of this, evident since 1972, is that the service is unable to ensure that convicts do not reoffend.
 Other challenges that face the service include prison overcrowding, lack of sanitation, and poor prison infrastructure.
 Some of the prisons are extremely outdated.
 For example, the almost 400 years old James Fort Prison in Accra was in use as a prison until 2008.
-It was originally built for 200 slaves, but housed over 740 male and female prisoners.
+It was originally built for 200 slaves, housed over 740 male and female prisoners.